pgarasz/mxd_export/README.md

 #### CPU

-By  default the application detects the max number of available CPU cores and use 2 less.
+By  default the application detects the max number of available CPU cores and uses 2 less.
 One will be used if your PC has only one or two cores.

 You can overwrite this with your own values.
 The application will return an error if you exceed the max number of available CPU cores.